Chase-Labs/taskshed/docs/datastores.md

 # Datastores

+Datastores store the tasks.
 At present, there are three supported datastore techniques that TaskShed supports:

 * **In Memory**: Keeps the Task data in Python dictionaries and lists.
 This is useful for prototyping and testing, but does not have persistence, and shouldn't be used in production.
 * **MySQL**: Uses the awesome [aiomysql](https://github.com/aio-libs/aiomysql) library to create a connection pool to a MySQL server, and asynchronously executes commands.